marionlo/100-days-of-code/README.md

 **Thoughts:** Didn't have a lot of time to code for the past two days, I hope it will be better tomorrow!

+### Day 9: October 11, 2018

+**Today's Progress**:  Finished the second project of the #Javascript30 challenge, I did a Clock in JS and CSS.
+I've learnt a lot about transition and transform in CSS, and the Date object methods, such as getSeconds, getMinutes or getHours and how to apply style to the css with Javascript.

+**Thoughts:** A good day of coding, always good to practice Javascript :)